ThemeZee/poseidon/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.1.6 =
+* added new theme setting to display tagline
+* added editor shortcuts and instant live preview for site title and tagline in Customizer
+* updated post pagination to use newer functions
+* changed demo links in Customizer and Theme Info

 = 1.1.5 =
 * fixed styling of search template